nhancv/nchain.pos/blockchain/multi_nodes/README.md

 ### Stake token to a new external node

 Create new validator initialized with a self-delegation transaction to it.
-Stake 10 Coins
+Stake 10 Coins.
+- To be a new validator in the list, use new staking, not ReStake
+- You cannot run a new staking again to an existing validator.
+Use ReStake instead.
+- To withdraw the staked tokens, use UnStake.
+The validator is still in the list with status `BOND_STATUS_UNBONDING` and tokens is `0`.
+Wait for the unbonding period to get the tokens back automatically, and the validators will be updated accordingly.
+- To stake more tokens, use ReStake.
+- The unbonding period is 21 days by default.
+You can change it in the genesis file.
+But if the period is too short, the validator may be slashed.
+I tested with `1s`, after unstake the whole network was down and can't recover.

 ```
 docker exec -it extnode0 bash "/root/.evmosd/node_stake.sh"